Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Numerical Verifications

-we estimate in Fig.~\ref{fig:16O} $C_{\isotope[16]{O},\alpha} = 350(50) \, \rm fm^{-1/2}$, not too far away from pin-hole esitmation $C_{\isotope[16]{O},\alpha} = 380(80)\, \rm fm^{-1/2}$~\cite{Harris:2025zsh}.
-Without this amplification, the present volume dependence would not support a stable extraction of the $\alpha$-channel ANC would be impossible for \isotope[16]{O}, and the volume dependence would be completely different.
-However, in this case we notice extreme sensitivity to the range of data selected to extract ANCs, for example in Fig.~\ref{fig:16O-range}, fitting the last four available data result in $C_{\isotope[16]{O},\alpha} = 900(200)\, \rm fm^{-1/2}$, likely due to the Monte Carlo statistics need improving before we can reach consistency for \isotope[16]{O}.
-However, \isotope[15]{N} is an odd-even nuclei, and is not accurately determined by the essential interaction used in this paper.
+we estimate in Fig.~\ref{fig:16O} $C_{\isotope[16]{O},\alpha} = 350(50) \, \rm fm^{-1/2}$, consistent within uncertainties with the pinhole estimation $C_{\isotope[16]{O},\alpha} = 380(80)\, \rm fm^{-1/2}$~\cite{Harris:2025zsh}.
+Without this amplification, the present volume dependence would not support a stable extraction of the $\alpha$-channel ANC for \isotope[16]{O}, and even the qualitative volume dependence would be different.
+However, in this case we notice extreme sensitivity to the range of data selected to extract ANCs.
+For example, in Fig.~\ref{fig:16O-range}, fitting the last four available data points yields $C_{\isotope[16]{O},\alpha} = 900(200)\, \rm fm^{-1/2}$, likely because the Monte Carlo statistics need to be improved before we can reach consistency for \isotope[16]{O}.
+Moreover, \isotope[15]{N} is an odd-even {nucleus} and is not accurately {described} by the essential interaction used in this paper.
 We therefore regard the \isotope[16]{O} analysis primarily as a demonstration that the geometric factor changes the sign of the volume dependence in the accessible volumes --- a qualitative feature that no choice of fit window can undo --- rather than as a precision extraction of the ANC.
-We expect the new wavefunction matching method~\cite{Elhatisari:2022zrb} can help identify this inconsistency, and provide more consistent results to understand the \isotope[12]{C}$(\alpha,\gamma)$\isotope[16]{O} reaction.
+We expect the new wavefunction matching method~\cite{Elhatisari:2022zrb} to help identify this inconsistency and provide more consistent results for understanding the \isotope[12]{C}$(\alpha,\gamma)$\isotope[16]{O} reaction.
 Table~\ref{tab:ancs} summarizes the ANCs extracted in this work.